SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 The SonarQube server now shuts down gracefully.
 I.E. it completes any currently-processing (but not queued) background tasks before shutting down.
 This may mean that shutdown takes longer than previously. ([SONAR-12043](https://jira.sonarsource.com/browse/SONAR-12043))

 **Additional authentication methods embedded**
-The SAML and GitHub Authentication plugins are now embedded in all versions ([SONAR-11894](https://jira.sonarsource.com/browse/SONAR-11894))
+The SAML and GitHub Authentication plugins are now embedded in all editions ([SONAR-11894](https://jira.sonarsource.com/browse/SONAR-11894))

 **Scanner version compatibility**
 Only the following scanner versions are compatible with SonarQube 7.8: